Close Menu

 Return on Assets (ROA) and Return on Equity (ROE) are two important financial metrics used to measure the profitability of a company.
 While they are both used to measure the profitability of a company, they are calculated differently and measure different aspects of a company’s performance.

-READ ALSO: What is a good-til-canceled order in finance?
+READ ALSO: What is an investment strategy?

 ROA measures the profitability of a company by taking into account the total assets of the company.
 It is calculated by dividing the net income of the company by the total assets of the company.
 This metric is used to measure how efficiently a company is using its assets to generate profits.